-Activity Evidence that supports this approach Challenge number(s) addressed A uniform and consistent approach to the teaching of early reading including the implementation of a new nationally validated phonics scheme with fully decodable books Resources, CPD Consistent approaches to SSP allow for greater progress - according to EEF approx.4 months added but also lay the foundation for improved outcomes at KS2 in reading and writing Challenge 5 and 6 Scarf PSHE - a fully resourced and embedded approach to personal development Resources, CPD There's now a proven link between pupils' health and wellbeing, and their academic progress.
+Activity Evidence that supports this approach Challenge number(s) addressed A uniform and consistent approach to the teaching of early reading including the further embedding of a nationally validated phonics scheme with fully decodable books Resources, CPD Consistent approaches to SSP allow for greater progress - according to EEF approx.4 months added but also lay the foundation for improved outcomes at KS2 in reading and writing Challenge 5 and 6 Purchase, training and roll out of a fluency focussed assessment system for reading.
+Increased monitoring of those with reading fluency issues and implementation of associated intervention Reading Fluency focus based on the findings of our own in school action research project but also building of the work of Christopher Such - The Art and Science of Teaching Primary Reading Challenge 5 and 6 Scarf PSHE - a fully resourced and embedded approach to personal development Resources, CPD There's now a proven link between pupils' health and wellbeing, and their academic progress.
 Crucial skills and positive attitudes developed through comprehensive Personal, Social, Health and Economic education (PSHE) are critical to ensuring children are effective learners.
 Evidence has shown how important these skills and attitudes are in unlocking pupils' potential, helping to raise achievement and closing the gap in educational attainment.
 Challenge 2 Quality resources for our curriculum enrichment program - oracy, art skills, computing, DT and PE Resources to ensure our curriculum satisfies its intent to be broad and rich are essential.
 EEF evidence has shown a proven link between targeted sessions to develop oracy and academic outcomes (adding 6 months).
+Challenge 3

 Computing skills and confidence with technology will enable children to access the digital world more safely and securely.
-Challenge 3 Targeted CPD to ensure a uniformity of approach when delivering lessons using Rosenshine principles and Walk Thru resource books Rosenshine principles are based on sound research on teacher effectiveness drawing on a wide base of US research.
-Part of the renewed popularity of Rosenshine's principles is the extent to which they fit with the findings from cognitive psychology (see e.g. Willingham, 2010; Dehaene, 2020), which have similarly emphasised the Challenge 6 and 7 role of the teacher and the importance of explicit instruction, for example through attention to cognitive load.
-Online resources to support basic skills - mathletics times table Rockstars, numbots, monster phonic e books, Early number sense programme Cognitive load theory and mastery teaching have proven the link between secure core skills and progress.
-We have identified gaps for certain children and need resources to implement intervention at wave 1 to ensure disadvantaged children are ready to progress Challenge 7
+Targeted CPD to ensure a uniformity of approach when delivering lessons using Rosenshine principles and Walk Thru resource books - Walk Thru Project initiated in Sept 2023 Rosenshine principles are based on sound research on teacher effectiveness drawing on a wide base of US research.
+Part of the renewed popularity of Rosenshine's principles is the extent to which they fit with the findings from cognitive psychology (see e.g. Willingham, 2010; Dehaene, 2020), which have similarly emphasised the role of the teacher and the importance of explicit instruction, for example through attention to cognitive load.
+"At the heart of WalkThrus is a selection of 150 evidence based teaching strategies rooted in a deep understanding of how learning works."
+Tom Sherrington.
+Challenge 6 and 7 Online resources to support basic skills but also to improve engagement of learners outside of the classroom Cognitive load theory and mastery teaching have proven the link between secure core skills and progress.
+We have identified gaps for certain children and need resources to implement intervention at wave 1 to ensure disadvantaged children are ready to progress Challenge 7 Mastering Number at Reception and KS1 Program and CPD for all teachers in KS1 And EYFS Mastering Number at Reception and KS1 NCETM Early years and Key Stage 1 mathematics teaching EEF (educationendowmentfoundation.org.uk) Challenge 6 and 7